Our mission is to guide people through the internal and external wilderness, cultivating a lifelong passion for learning and adventure

 TIM WALSH Founder, NATIONAL

 Tim is an outdoor educator and recovery coach trainer who specializes in guiding people through the external and internal wilderness.
 Over the last 25 years, he has founded and led numerous programs and institutions in youth development and the addictions recovery and prevention fields.
 He offers individualized support for those seeking purpose and spiritual development.
-Tim advises and develops experiential education, adventure therapy, and substance misuse awareness programs for private schools, youth development programs, treatment centers, and national conferences.
-He’s a pioneer in the field of adventure-based counseling and was one of the founding team members of Mountainside Treatment Center and served as Executive Director for Newport Academy.
+Tim advises and develops experiential education, adventure therapy, and substance use awareness programs for private schools, youth development programs, treatment, and national conferences.
+He’s a pioneer in the field of adventure-based counseling and was one of the founding team members of Mountainside Treatment before he served as Executive Director for Newport Healthcare.
 Tim currently holds certifications in Wilderness First Aid, CPR & AED Instructor, ACA Advanced Swiftwater Rescue Instructor and has held Instructor Trainer levels of certification in Pro-Rescuer First Aid & CPR, and Lifeguarding, Level 4 Whitewater Kayak Instructor, BCU star 3 Sea Kayaking Instructor, Wilderness First Responder, Recovery Coach Trainer and Adventure-Based Counseling.
 He studies various wisdom traditions, healing rites, and practical tools from elders and practitioners from both Western and Eastern disciplines.
 With reverence and respect for ceremony and ritual, Tim crafts a tailored approach to the personal transformative process, creating healing experiences for individuals of all ages.
 When not on the river, Tim is with his family, exploring the natural world, paddling whitewater, and playing with the puppy.

-JOSH FLAHERTY, LMSW Executive Director, NATIONAL
+JOSH FLAHERTY, LCSW Executive Director, NATIONAL

 NATE BENNICK Field Director & Senior Guide, NATIONAL

 Nate is an American Mountain Guide Association Single Pitch Instructor and has worked in the mental health field since he graduated with his B.S. in Psychology from Union College.
 Nate is based in Colorado and travels around the world for adventure expeditions.
 While working in adventure-based counseling with youth, he realized the true healing power of adventure and the immeasurable gift of experiences that empower and guide us to a healthier way of living.
-Nate has extensive experience in wilderness therapy and youth services.
+Nate has extensive experience in outdoor therapy and youth services.
 Since joining Adventure Recovery, he incorporates the outdoors into every aspect of his life, always searching for the new ways to expand his skills.
 Through climbing, he has learned to elevate his goals, to dream bigger, and foster deeper connections.
 It is his passion to guide others to learn how to discover joy and realize their goals.

 SETH GOTTLIEB Field Manager, Senior Guide, COLORADO